ffeldbauer/PANDA-DCS-docker-images/ioc/README.md

 Due to the way the PVaccess protocoll is implemented, communication with the PVAserver of the IOC is not possible with bridge networks, even if the corresponding ports are mapped.
 See [this issue](https://github.com/epics-base/pvAccessCPP/issues/197).

-Either use `--network host` for the Docker container or add a pva-gateway (with network host) that uses the docker network as client side.
+Either use host/ipvlan/macvlan network for the Docker container or add a pva-gateway with network host/ipvlan/macvlan that uses the bridged docker network as client side.

 # Build